 The Clinical Education

-Southwest Acupuncture College offers a four-year full-time professional degree program leading to a Master of Science in Oriental Medicine and preparation for licensing as a Doctor of Oriental Medicine.
+Southwest Acupuncture College offers a four-year full-time professional degree program leading to a Master of Acupuncture with a Chinese Herbal Medicine degree and preparation for licensing as a Doctor of Oriental Medicine.
 Over one third of the 3,092.5 hours of study in our program is spent in the college clinic where students treat under the supervision of expert American and Asian practitioners.

 Click here to download the Clinic Manual.